Harshwardhan-Kamble/paroscale_/README.md

-# Niova Systems' Coding Challenge
+# Niova Systems Coding Challenge

 At Niova Systems, we have found little to no correlation between doing well in brain-teasers and "whiteboard coding" and being a world-class software engineer.